- knew the cat was dangerous or aggressive, and

 In general, no. Under California’s “Veterinarian’s Rule,” people who work with animals assume the risk that the animal might bite them.

-But if the owner knows an animal is dangerous and fails to warn someone who works with the animal, the owner will become liable for injuries the animal causes.11
+Though if the owner knows an animal is dangerous and fails to warn someone who works with the animal, the owner will become liable for injuries the animal causes.11

 The worker must be given notice so that he can take precautions or decline to work with a dangerous animal.